vamartid/Minesweeper/README.md

 	<br>   For more info see the licence file
 </ul>
 <li>The emojis used in the game are modified versions of <a href="http://emojione.com/">EmojiOne</a>, licensed under <a href="https://creativecommons.org/licenses/by/4.0/">Creative Commons BY 4.0</a>
+<li>The <a href="https://www.youtube.com/watch?v=1-BmRDGXPZA">music</a> is a remake by <a href="http://www.maf464.com/">maf464</a> of the music from the game "Nemesis The Warlock" composed by Rob Hubbard by maf464, licensed under a <a href="https://creativecommons.org/licenses/by-nc/3.0">Attribution Non-Commercial Creative Commons License (CC BY NC)</a>.
 </ul>

 <a href="http://forthebadge.com">
 <img src="http://forthebadge.com/images/badges/built-for-android.svg" alt="Built for Android" width="28.4%" height="28.4%"/></a>
 <a href="http://forthebadge.com">